US fines JetBlue $2 million for 'chronic' flight delays on several East Coast routes

 The agency said it’s the first time it has fined an airline for chronic delays on specific routes, which it blamed on “unrealistic scheduling” by JetBlue.

 “Illegal chronic flight delays make flying unreliable for travelers.
 Today’s action puts the entire airline industry on notice that we expect their flight schedules to reflect reality,” Transportation Secretary Pete Buttigieg said.
-His department has led the Biden administration in criticizing airlines for poor service and an increase in fees on travelers.
+His department has led the Biden administration in criticizing airlines for poor service and an increase in passenger fees.

 JetBlue said the government, which operates the air traffic control system, shares the blame for late flights.